 If you choose to do your blowout yourself at home, here are some products I would recommend you use for the process:

 Blowouts aren’t bad for curly hair if carried out correctly and safely.
-If you aren’t confident in doing so, always seek out a stylist to create this style and be sure to commit to healthy aftercare as your curls will need it!
-Blow-outs are fun and another reason why curly and natural hair is magical.
+If you aren’t confident in doing so, always seek out a stylist to create this style, and be sure to commit to healthy aftercare, as your curls will need it!
+Blowouts for curly hair are fun and another reason why curly and natural hair is magical.